Resilience Coping Recovery And Romance Scam Victims [UPDATED 2024]

 Positive Personal Identity

 This refers to having a positive view of oneself which can help a scam victim remain centered in the face of challenges.
-It makes sense that people who have a positive view of themselves (“I’m a good person and people like me”) will be more resilient in the face of crisis.
+It makes sense that people who have a positive view of themselves (“I’m a good person and people like me”) will be more resilient in the face of a crisis.

 Even those who have an unrealistic positive view of themselves (a type of overconfidence called self-enhancement) are also more successful at facing challenges than people who have a neutral or negative view of themselves.
 Associates may not like them and may view them as narcissistic; however, self-enhancers tend to deal with loss more effectively than the general population.
 In other words, a positive belief in yourself helps you cope.